-- 4. Solid waste.
-However, the disposal of solid waste at a disposal facility authorized and licensed in accordance with the regulations set forth in Broome County Local Law No. 9, 1991 and 6

-NYCRR Part 360 shall not be deemed to be prohibited by this section. - 5.
-Construction and demolition debris, subject to the following:
+- 2. Sludge.
+However, the disposal of sludge in accordance with the regulations and licensing requirements set forth in Broome County Local law No. 9, 1991, and by the Department of Environmental Conservation shall not be deemed to be prohibited by this section. - 3.
+Toxic material.